So many dogs end up in shelters for the simple fact that the owner didn’t understand the breed they brought home

 The ONLY essential oils we use and refer to in ALL our posts, articles, and podcasts are Young Living Essential Oils.
 We DO NOT use any others and would not.
 The statements herein have not been evaluated by the Food and Drug Administration.

-PHOTO ATTRIBUTION: Schatzie the American Dingo by Dr. Kim Bloomer, Copyright 2013 All Rights Reserved.
+PHOTO ATTRIBUTION: Schatzie the Carolina Dog by Dr. Kim Bloomer, Copyright 2013 All Rights Reserved.